On this page:

 Although generative AI tools have the potential to revolutionize education, they present several challenges to higher education and assessments.
 Cheating is one of the most pressing concerns.
 AI-powered tools can be used to provide students with answers or even complete the assessment for them, which is a growing problem as AI technology becomes more advanced.
 This makes it difficult to detect cheating—putting the integrity of the assessment process at risk.

 Another challenge is the potential for generative AI tools to limit creativity.
 They can offer a form of creativity but might also restrict development of students’ creative skills during the assessment process.
-This can be a disadvantage, particularly in fields where creativity and critical thinking are highly valued.
+This can be a disadvantage, particularly in fields where creativity and are highly valued.

 Bias is also a significant issue in AI-powered assessments.
 AI algorithms can be biased as a result of bad data, which might lead to false answers or major flaws in the assessment process.
 This can have serious consequences, particularly in high-stakes assessments.